 So, how is the concept of open and closed paths relevant to motion path animations in PowerPoint?

-This may not be terribly obvious but any animation that plays on a closed motion path gets back to the original starting point of the animation -- thus the starting and ending points of such an animation are the same.
+This may not be terribly obvious but any animation that plays on a closed motion path gets back to the original starting point of the animation.
+Thus, the starting and ending points of such motion path animations are the same.

 If you know how to edit points of paths using PowerPoint's capable drawing tools, you can easily convert open paths to closed, and vice-versa.
-Even if you are not too familiar with the drawing tools, you can quickly convert an open path to a closed one, or the other way around using the options that we explain next.
+Even if you are not too familiar with these drawing tools, you can quickly convert an open path to a closed one, or the other way around using options that we explore next.

 - Apply motion path animations to both the shapes.
-For the first shape, add a closed motion path such as a Pentagon; for the second shape, add an open motion path, such as an S Curve 2, as shown in Figure 3.
-Alternatively, just download this sample presentation.
-Play the presentation, and observe the animations.
+For the first shape, add a closed motion path such as a Pentagon; for the second shape, add an open motion path, such as an S Curve 2, as shown in Figure 3, below.
 Press Esc key on your keyboard to get back to Normal view.

 Figure 3: Shapes animated with open and closed motion paths

-- If you closely observe two motion paths in Figure 3 above, you will find that the Pentagon has only one arrowhead (the green one), but the S Curve 2 has two arrowheads (green and red).
-This is PowerPoint's way of telling you that the first one is a closed motion path, and the other is an open path -- closed motion paths show only one green arrowhead whereas open motion paths show both red and green arrowheads.
+- If you closely observe the two motion paths in Figure 3 above, you will find that the Pentagon has only one arrowhead (the green one), but the S Curve 2 has two arrowheads (green and red).
+This is PowerPoint's way of telling you that the first one is a closed motion path, and the other is an open path.
+Closed motion paths show only one green arrowhead whereas open motion paths show both red and green arrowheads.

 - Select the shape that has the Pentagon motion path animation applied.
-Then select the motion path, and carefully right-click the dotted line and choose the Open Path option from the contextual menu, as shown in Figure 4.
-The immediate result of choosing this option is that you will now see both green and red arrowheads in this motion path (see Figure 5).
+Then, select the motion path, and carefully right-click the dotted line and choose the Open Path option from the contextual menu, as shown in Figure 4, below.
+The immediate result of choosing this option is that you will now see both green and red arrowheads in this motion path, as shown in Figure 5, below.

 Figure 4: Open Path option to be selected